bkahlert/kommons/README.md

 - Access the state with `state`, which is either an instance of `Running` or `Terminated.`
 - Access the exit state with `exitState`, which is either an instance of `Success`, `Failure` or `Fatal`.
 - All (exit) states print nicely and provide a copy of all logged I/O, and state-dependent information such as the exit code.
-- By default, processes are killed on VM shutdown, which can be changed.
+- By default, processes are killed on VM shutdown, which can be configured.
 - Life-cycle callbacks can be registered.

 ##### Ready to run Docker commands